hemababy/healthcare_trends/README.md

 ## Contact Information

-For any questions or feedback, please contact hemalatha.sekar@uni-potsdam.de.
+For any questions or feedback, please contact jaiprakashgandhikalam@gmail.com.
 Name: Hemalatha Sekar.